mpadge/hackmd-stat-software/ml.md

--   **ML1.2** Training and test data sets for ML software should be able to be input as a single, generally tabular, data object, with the two kinds of data distinguished either by
+-   **ML1.2** Training and test data sets for ML software should be able to be input as a single, generally tabular, data object, with the training and test data distinguished either by
     -   A specified variable containing, for example, `TRUE`/`FALSE` or `0`/`1` values, or which uses some other system such as missing (`NA`) values to denote test data); and/or